-In the ancient Zodiac, Taurus is the ninth of twelve astrology constellations that together form a Great Story.
-Virgo to Sagittarius formed an astrological unit that concerned the person of a Great Redeemer and his mortal conflict with His Enemy.
-Capricorn to Aries formed a second astrological which focused on the work of this Redeemer as it affects us.
-Taurus opens the third and final astrological unit – focusing on the Return of the Redeemer and his Complete Victory.
-This unit opens with a Bull and closes with a Lion (Leo) so we know it will address power and might.
+In the ancient Zodiac, Taurus was the ninth of twelve astrology constellations that together formed a Great Story.
+Virgo to Sagittarius formed an astrological unit about the Great Redeemer and his mortal conflict with His Enemy.
+Capricorn to Aries formed another unit which focused on the work of this Redeemer for us.
+Taurus opens the third and final astrological unit focusing on the Return of the Redeemer and his complete Victory.
+This unit opens with a Bull and closes with a Lion (Leo) so it concerns power and authority.

-In the ancient Zodiac, Taurus was for all people since it predicts events that will affect everyone.
+In the ancient Zodiac, Taurus was for all people since it predicts events affecting everyone.
 So even if you are not a Taurus in the modern horoscope sense, the ancient astrology story embedded in the stars of Taurus is worth understanding.

 Taurus Constellation in Astrology

-Taurus is a constellation of stars that form the image of a bull with prominent horns.
-Here are the stars that form Taurus.
+Taurus is a constellation of stars forming a bull with prominent horns.
+Here are the stars of Taurus.
 Can you see anything resembling a bull with horns in this image?
-As with the previous constellations it is not readily seen.

 Here is the National Geographic image of Taurus along with the other astrological images of the Zodiac.
 Does the Bull come in any clearer?

-Here the stars that form the astrological Taurus are connected with lines.
+Here the stars forming Taurus are connected with lines.
 Can you make out the bull with horns any better?
 It looks more like a cosmic letter K.

 But this sign goes back as far as we know in human history.
 Here is the zodiac in the Dendera Temple of Egypt, more than 2000 years old.
 The image of the Bull Taurus in this zodiac is circled in red.

-As with the previous zodiac constellations we have looked at, the Taurus image of the Bull is not obvious from the constellation itself.
-It is not innate within the star constellation.
-Rather, the Bull was thought of beforehand, from something other than the stars, and then in astrology it has been superimposed onto the constellation.
+As with the previous zodiac constellations, the Taurus image of the Bull is not obvious from the constellation itself.
+It is not innate from the stars.
+Rather, the Bull was thought of beforehand, from something other than the stars, and then in astrology it was superimposed onto the constellation.
 But why?
 What did it mean to the ancients?